 1. Name of Sabbatical Leave Recipient

 2. College

 3. Inclusive Dates of Leave

 4. Attachments

 Summary

 Report on Leave Activities

 Evidence of Completion

-Copy of the Original Sabbation
+Copy of the Original Sabbatical Le eave Application

-Copy of Written Rationale an nd President's Approval for Amendments
+esident's Approval for Amendments

-5. I affirm that I have completed my sabbat tical leave contract as granted or as amended:
+5. I affirm that I have completed my sabbatical lo eave contract as granted or as amended:

 Signature of Faculty Member Date

-6. et was submitted within 45 calendar days of the wing the leave.
-Eligibility for the next sabbatical will nating of this semester.
+6. s submitted within 45 calendar days of the he leave.
+Eligibility for the next sabbatical will be this semester.

-was NOT submitted within 45 calendar days of the wing the leave.
-Eligibility for the next sabbatical will and of this semester.
+NOT submitted within 45 calendar days of the he leave.
+Eligibility for the next sabbatical will be s semester.

 Signature of Chairperson of Sabbatical Leave Committee Date

-7. Sabbatical leave contract as approved o r as amended has been completed.
+7. Sabbatical leave contract as approved or as a mended has been completed.

 Signature of appropriate Vice President Date

-8. Sabbatical leave contract as approved o r as amended has been completed.
+8. Sabbatical leave contract as approved or as a Sabbatical leave contract as approved or as amended has been completed.

-0 Signature of President Date

-9. Sabbatical leave contract as approved o r as amended has been completed.
+9. Signature of President Sabbatical leave contract as approved or as a Date

-Signature of Chancellor Date
+J. Signature of Chancellor Date